ByronHawksmith/blog/_posts/2025-01-04-The-Pendulum-Swings.md

 Masculinity is not a cultural construct to be deconstructed at will.
 It is innate, biological, and spiritual.
 Masculine energy is as vital to civilization as oxygen is to the human body.
 Without it, there is no strength, no building, no protecting, no leading.

 When society suppresses masculinity, it does not eradicate it.
-Instead, it estranges an entire demographic—men of fighting age, ambition, and physical and intellectual power.
+Instead, it estranges an entire demographic—men capable of drive, ambition, and physical and intellectual power.
 History proves that alienating this group leads to chaos.
 Whether through revolution, warfare, or cultural upheaval, disenfranchised men always reassert themselves, often violently.
 Suppress masculine energy long enough, and you create a powder keg waiting for the spark.

 Men are protectors, providers, and warriors—both literal and metaphorical.
 They are builders of systems, shapers of cultures, and defenders of ideals.
 Strip them of purpose, mock their virtues, and alienate them from society, and they don’t disappear.
 They become concentrated.
 Volatile.
 Ready.